ProofOfKeags/lambdacoin/Talk.md

 which in this case is a public key that corresponds with the hash specified in the destination, and a signature that proves we have the private key that these funds were encumbered to.

-### Transition
+## Keys and Signing

+So in order to use my private key to spend funds I need to be able to create a transaction and sign it.
+But what exactly am I signing?
+Well, the first thing I need to include in the signature is the inputs.
+Those, after all, are what I'm spending and therefore the rest of the network will require that I actually sign that input.
+The other piece I want to sign is the set of outputs.
+What a cryptographic signature does is "bake" or "finalize" a piece of data such that it can no longer be changed without breaking the signature.
+So I want the destination of the money to be finalized before signing.
+So to do this we need to make sure that our transaction that we are signing includes all that information.
+So I have included a structure here known as an unsigned transaction you'll notice is lacking all the public keys and signatures.
+So what we'll do is serialize that transaction, hash it and then sign the hash, after which we will include it in our transaction structure.

+## Peer to Peer Networking

+So we have signed this transaction.
+Now what do we do with it?
+Well we have to tell people about it otherwise no one will ever know that it happened.
+And since Bitcoin is a decentralized system there's no server to tell.
+So we need to tell anyone in the Bitcoin network that we know about that this happened.
+For that we need a peer to peer network.
+What we need to do is every time we want to send a transaction, we need to tell all our peers about this transaction, and consequently whenever we hear about a transaction we haven't seen before, we need to tell all our peers about that as well.

+## PICK UP HERE

+## Consensus Rules

+Now the heart of bitcoin is its consensus rules.
+This is what governs how the network actually works and allows you to spend or not spend.
+In order for your transaction to be valid it needs to not violate certain invariants in the system.
+The most obvious one is that the signatures need to be valid or you'd be able to spend someone else's coins

+## TODO

+## Ledger Structure

-So now that we have a transaction structure we actually have all we need to represent the authorization of the transfer of ownership of some currency.
+So now that we have a transaction structure we actually have all we need to represent state change with respect to the transfer of ownership of some currency.
 Great!
 Now the trouble with this is that we have no way to make sure that I don't take two different transactions that reference the same input and send each of them to two different people.
 This is known as the double spend problem.
 In order to deal with this, we have to assemble all of the transactions into a single ledger.

-## Ledger Structure

 The ledger's purpose is to ensure that all transactions are put into a canonical order.
 That is the order that they go into the ledger is agreed upon by all participants in the system.
 However, since we are operating in an environment where